SamuelFrost/samuelfrost/README.md

 I've since been working on learning the latest web technologies and occasionally working on my personal projects.

+#### Fun fact:
+I'm from Austin, Texas (USA), I'm married to a Vietnamese woman from a small town outside of Ho Chi Minh, Vietnam, and we met and live together in Tokyo, Japan.

 #### Preferred method of contact:
 Email: samuelfrostcontact@gmail.com